 Living in the Bow Valley, we are out exploring the Canadian Rockies almost every day.
 However, never on a stealthy horse deep in the park.
-Little did I know that Banff Trail Riders offers this experience every summer.
+Little did I know that Banff Trail Riders offer this experience every summer and it’s one of the best horseback riding Banff trips you can have.
 Curious what it’s like to access the backcountry of Banff National Park via horseback?
 Read on!

 This is a recap of our 6 day/5 night backcountry trip to Halfway Lodge and Sundance Lodge.
 This is one of the most extended trips you can take, but there are shorter renditions of this trip as well.